MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 or "http" schemes.

-The HTTPS RR wire format and presentation format are identical to SVCB, and both share the key registry.
+The HTTPS RR wire format and presentation format are identical to SVCB, and both share the SvcParamKey registry.
 SVCB semantics apply equally to HTTPS RRs unless specified otherwise.
 The presentation format of the record is: